radus28/wooti/readme.md

         2. A custom function will be listed under Product workflow
         3. Add a work-flow using above custom function to send products (condition : active = yes)

+6. To upload images to `Woo`, use  URLs of vtiger product images.
+Example http://example2.com/storage/2021/January/week2/564_listening_room.jpg.
+To achieve this, you should have the CRM's storage folder public.